The Prep Table:

 · All participants will obtain a Washington State food worker card.

-The program is currently scheduled to run from July 28 to August 8.
+The program is currently scheduled to run from July 21 to August 1.

-Participants should plan to arrive at 8:30 am.
-The program will run from 9:00 am to 4:00 pm.
+Participants should plan to arrive at 8:00 am.
+The program will run from 8:00 am to 5:00 pm.
+A stipend will be provided to completers which accounts for training time, screening interview, and orientation.

 Previous